maul-esel/COM-Classes/spec.markdown

 ### Avoid pollution of the global namespace
 Methods must not create global variables if not absolutely needed.
 The only global (or super-global) variables allowed are the classes (and possibly [type definitions](#header_files)).
-Since AutoHotkey also has "super-global" variables, this includes that any local variable must explicitly be declared as local.
+Since AutoHotkey also has "super-global" variables, this includes that any local variable must explicitly be declared as local to avoid overwriting a super-global.

 ## Arrays
 Methods or structure classes sometimes need to handle arrays.
 This can either be arrays of structures or of pure values (integers, pointers, `BYTE`, ...).